-The PG&E towers, boardwalks, and power lines would be maintained in accordance with PG&E's current practices, which are described in Appendix D of the April 2016 SBSP Restoration Project Phase 2 Final EIS/R (AECOM 2016).
-The maintenance of Pond A2W's eastern and northern levees and the construction of new and improved boardwalks for PG&E's use would continue to provide the necessary access at the current levels.
+The PG&E towers, boardwalks, and power lines would be maintained in accordance with PG&E's current practices, which are described in the April 2016 SBSP Restoration Project Phase 2 Final EIS/R, Appendix A. The maintenance of Pond A2W's eastern and northern levees and the construction of new and improved boardwalks for PG&E's use would continue to provide the necessary access at the current levels.